Beny Wagner

-Beny Wagner (born 1985) is a German artist, filmmaker and author.
+Beny Wagner (born 1985) is an artist, filmmaker and author.
 He is known for his films Constant and A Demonstration.

 Early life and education

 Wagner was born in 1985 in Berlin.

 Wagner graduated with a bachelor of arts from Bard College in 2008, and was a postgraduate fellow at Jan van Eyck Academie in 2015-2016.

 Career

-He was a lecturer of fine arts at the Gerrit Rietveld Academie, between 2017 and 2021.
-His debut short film Eye Farm, premiered at the International Film Festival Rotterdam in 2017.
+Wagner's first short film Eye Farm, premiered at the International Film Festival Rotterdam in 2017.

 In 2020, Wagner co-directed A Demonstration, together with his long-term collaborator Sasha Litvintseva, which premiered at the Berlin International Film Festival and screened at the Museum of the Moving Image and the Vancouver International Film Festival.
-The film was the first of their Monsters, Measures, and Metabolisms project.